-The Excel IFNA function returns a custom result when a formula generates the #N/A error, and a standard result when no error is detected.
-IFNA is an elegant way to trap and handle #N/A errors specifically without catching other errors.
+The Excel IFNA function is a simple way to trap and handle #N/A errors specifically without catching other errors.
+The IFNA function returns a custom result when a formula generates the #N/A error, and a normal result when no error is detected.

 Trap and handle #N/A errors